Ancient Roman technology: Hagia Sophia

 Although the Hagia Sophia was constructed after the fall of the Western empire, its construction incorporated the building materials and techniques of ancient Rome.
 The building was constructed using pozzolana mortar.
 Evidence for the use of the substance comes from the sagging of the structure's arches during construction, as a distinguishing feature of pozzolana mortar is the large amount of time it needs to cure.
 The engineers had to remove decorative walls to let the mortar cure.

 The pozzolana mortar used in the construction of the Hagia Sophia does not contain volcanic ash but instead crushed brick dust.
 The composition of the materials used in pozzolana mortar leads to increased tensile strength.
 A mortar composed of mostly lime has a tensile strength of roughly 30 psi whereas pozzolana mortar using crushed brick dust has a tensile strength of 500 psi.
 The advantage of using pozzolana mortar in the construction of the Hagia Sophia is the increase in strength of the joints.
 The mortar joints used in the structure are wider than one would expect in a typical brick and mortar structure.
-The fact of the wide mortar joints suggests the designers of the Hagia Sophia knew about the high tensile strength of the mortar and incorporated it accordingly.
+The wide mortar joints suggests the designers of the Hagia Sophia knew about the high tensile strength of the mortar and incorporated it accordingly.